mitchb63/MovieLens_Analysis/README.md

 ## Deliverables
-Final deliverables for this project include: o - The final report markdown o - The final presentation slide deck with presenter's notes
+Final deliverables for this project include:
+* The final report markdown
+* The final presentation slide deck with presenter's notes